geudde/attic-chest/pages/02.season-1/05.meeting-05/21.cupids/docs.md

 &emsp;_Air, ‘Shepherds I have lost my love’_.

-Ladies, I have lost a Quill!
+Ladies, I have lost a quill!
-Have you seen my Pinion?
+Have you seen my pinion?
 ’Twas stolen by a little Jill,
-O! she’s a wicked Minion.
+O! she’s a wicked minion.
 I for her, my nest forsook
 All in a frosty morning
 With chilblain fingers, icy look